ozontech/file.d/plugin/action/json_decode/README.md

 ## Config params
 ### field

-`cfg.FieldSelector`
+`cfg.FieldSelector`  `required`

-Field of event to use as JSON strings?
+Field of event to decode.
+Should be string.

 ### prefix